-“If you think about it, we' were all weaned on scary stories."
+“If you think about it, we were all weaned on scary stories."

 But selling fear isn’t just a recent phenomenon.
-Robert Louis Stevenson wrote “The Strange Case of Dr. Jekyll and Mr. Hyde” back in 1886.
-And before that, Mary Shelley wrote “Frankenstein” which was first published in 1818.
+Robert Louis Stevenson wrote, “The Strange Case of Dr. Jekyll and Mr. Hyde” back in 1886.
+Before that, Mary Shelley wrote “Frankenstein” which was first published in 1818.
 So, the “fear” industry has been around a long time.
 Even Halloween wouldn’t be Halloween without witches and goblins.
 It would just be a costume parade.
 But if our love of being scared by reading a book or watching a movie is based on the reality of possibly being eaten alive, where do the lines between fantasy and reality get blurred?

 I’m reminded of my seventeen-year old daughter who loves zombie movies but makes me close the curtains at night because she’s afraid a zombie may actually come to the window and try to eat her.
 For me, it’s slasher movies.
 They’re just too realistic.
-I don’t like watching people get hacked to death.
+I don’t like watching people getting hacked to death.
 But give me a clever ghost story any time.

-Take the movie, “Wait Until Dark”, in which Katherine Hepburn plays a blind woman who is terrorized by three criminals looking for something she doesn’t have.
+Take the movie, “Wait Until Dark,” in which Katherine Hepburn plays a blind woman who is terrorized by three criminals in her small apartment looking for something she doesn’t have.
 This film has one of the most memorable scary moments in film history.
-Even the movie theaters were in on the ruse, because they agreed to dim their lights one by one in order to build the suspense before Alan Arkin, who we thought was incapacitated or dead, leapt from a darkened room to grab Audrey Hepburn’s ankle?
-It was a moment that took audiences completely by surprise and scared us “to death”.
-And yet we couldn’t wait to tell our friends to go see the movie.
+Even the movie theaters were in on the ruse, because they agreed to dim their lights one by one in order to build the suspense before Alan Arkin, who we thought was incapacitated or dead, leaps from a darkened room to grab Audrey Hepburn’s ankle?
+It was a moment that took audiences completely by surprise and scared them “to death.”
+And yet, we couldn’t wait to tell our friends to go see the movie.